zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 ## List Templates

-The `layouts/drafts/list.html` and `layouts/posts/list.html` list templates will be the same, since they both reference the partial.
+The `layouts/drafts/list.html` and `layouts/posts/list.html` list templates will be the same since they both reference the partial.

 ```html
 {{ define "main" }}